code-newbies/ruby-monday-blog/README.md

 - **Have more git questions?** If you've gone through the material above and want to walk through git concepts with a real person, send us a note <hello@codenewbie.org> or a message on the #ruby-monday slack channel and we'd be happy to setup some time to do it together.

 ### Skill requirements
-You're welcome to start contributing at any level, but it's helpful to have some knowledge of [ Ruby / Rails ].
+You're welcome to start contributing at any level, but it's helpful to have some knowledge of Ruby-on-Rails.
 Although you don't need have have fully completed the following tutorials, these provide a solid skillset of the type of coding we'll be doing:

 Free:
 - https://www.railstutorial.org/book